Terracidot/inventory-updater/README.md

 # stock-updater
-### Script used to copy data from one website and transfer it to another.
+### Script used to copy data from one website and transfer it to another with the playwright library.
 ### Specifically created for updating stock quanity levels on an online shop, according to values from an accounting website.

 ### I used Pyinstaller to compile to a .exe file for end user use.